Homeownership Statistics (2024)

 States With the Highest Homeownership Rates

-The following states have the highest homeownership rates in the country:
+The following states had the highest homeownership rates in the country in 2023:

 States With the Lowest Homeownership Rates

-The following states and Washington, D.C., have the lowest homeownership rates:
+The following states and Washington, D.C., had the lowest homeownership rates:

 Additional historical Census data indicated that homeownership among varying age groups has changed little since 2019.
 Homeownership among adults under 29 declined slightly from 2022 to 2023.
 Historically (with a minor exception in the second quarter of 2019), 60% or more of adults aged 35–44 owned a home.
 That percentage increases by about 10 points in the next age group bracket (45 to 54) and climbs with age.